7 Intravascular (IV) Examples

 # ℹ 26 more rows

-7.3.6 Mean Residence Time (MRT)
+7.3.6 Mean residence time (MRT)

 MRT quantifies the average time a drug molecule spends in the body.